Capstone-Projects-2024-Spring/team-git-repository-creation-tu-cis-4398-docs-template/documentation/docs/requirements/features-and-requirements.md

   - When processing that Gesture, will show a certain color.
   - When performing that Gesture, will show a certain color.
   - When completed that Task, will show a certain color.
-- For Tasks related to accessing information from the Internet
+- For Tasks related to accessing information from the Internet.
   - When IntelliGest catches a Gesture it will show a certain color on light strips.
   - When processing that Gesture, will show a certain color.
   - This Information must be requestable and able to be displayed by the device on screen
       - Weather: Temperature/precipitation over next 24 hours.
       - Top News: Major events and top stores of the past week.
-      - To-Do List: Entirely of the user's creation
+      - To-Do List: Entirely of the user's creation.
       - Reminders: Entirely of the user's creation.
-- If users want to change or add Gesture + Task, in Account Settings they can change or add that Gesture + Task using Google’s Teachable Machine
+- If users want to change or add Gesture + Task, in Account Settings they can change or add that Gesture + Task using Google’s Teachable Machine.

 ## Nonfunctional Requirements
 - Users will set up the IntelliGest Smart Home by connecting the Device to the power supply and connecting it to the internet directly using ethernet.
-They can then view the dashboard at their [Home Assistant Dashboard](http://homeassistant.local:8123/)
+They can then view the dashboard at their [Home Assistant Dashboard](http://homeassistant.local:8123/).
-- Users will set up MQTT/Home Assistant with their Smart Home devices and appliances
+- Users will set up MQTT/Home Assistant with their Smart Home devices and appliances.
-  - TV, AC, Thermostats, Light-bulbs, Security Cameras, Locks, Fans, Alarms, etc
+  - TV, AC, Thermostats, Light-bulbs, Security Cameras, Locks, Fans, Alarms, etc.
  - IntelliGest can also be used by individuals who can speak after adjusting some system
-    settings
+    settings.
-- Users can speak out the task related to their Home Devices/Appliances
+- Users can speak out the task related to their Home Devices/Appliances.
-  - When IntelliGest listens, it will show a certain color on light strips
+  - When IntelliGest listens, it will show a certain color on light strips.
-  - When processing that, it will show a certain color
+  - When processing that, it will show a certain color.
   - When performing that, will speak out its action.
-- IntelliGest is a scalable device and can handle as many home appliances as a user may need
+- IntelliGest is a scalable device and can handle as many home appliances as a user may need.
-- IntelliGest can accurately recognize gestures using AI Vision and Google's Teachable Machine
+- IntelliGest can accurately recognize gestures using AI Vision and Google's Teachable Machine.
-- Users' personal information and data will be securely stored on the device and will never travel outside the device unless requested or needed for IoT devices
+- Users' personal information and data will be securely stored on the device and will never travel outside the device unless requested or needed for IoT devices.
-- IntelliGest will use intuitive gestures to control a smart home
+- IntelliGest will use intuitive gestures to control a smart home.
-- IntelliGest will utilize Home Assistant's dashboard
+- IntelliGest will utilize Home Assistant's dashboard.
-  - Features an intuitive UI
+  - Features an intuitive UI.
-  - Customizability
+  - Customizability.
-  - Seamless control over your devices
+  - Seamless control over your devices.
-- IntelliGest will notify users promptly, i.e., less than one second
+- IntelliGest will notify users promptly, i.e., less than one second.